 Vegan Lentil Mushroom Bolognese Sauce

-- 2 oz dried mushrooms (boletus, porcini or a mix)
+- 2 ounces dried mushrooms (boletus, porcini or a mix)

 - 4 cups water